Veneti (Gaul)

 Sides of a gold stater of the Veneti, 3rd–1st century BC.

-Map of the Gallic people of modern Brittany:

 The Veneti (/la/, Gaulish: Uenetoi) were a Gallic tribe dwelling in Armorica, in the southern part of the Brittany Peninsula, during the Iron Age and the Roman period.

 A seafaring people, the Veneti strongly influenced southwestern Brittonic culture through trading relations with Great Britain.
 After they were defeated by Junius Brutus Albinus in a naval battle in 56 BC, their maritime commerce eventually declined under the Roman Empire, but a prosperous agricultural life is indicated by archaeological evidence.

 Name

 They are named in Latin as Veneti by Caesar (mid-1st c.
 BC), Livy (late 1st c.
 BC) and Pliny (1st c.
 AD) and in Greek as Ouénetoi (Οὐένετοι) by Strabo (early 1st c.
 AD) and Ptolemy (2nd c.
 AD).
 The name Veneti appears also on the Tabula Peutingeriana (5th c.
 AD), and the form Benetis in the Notitia Dignitatum (5th c.
 AD).

-The ethnonym Venetī is a latinized form of Gaulish Uenetoi, meaning 'the kinsmen' or 'the friendly ones', possibly also 'the merchants'.
-It derives from the stem *uenet- ('kin, friendly'), itself a derivative of Celtic *weni- ('family, clan, kindred'; cf. OIr. fine; OBret. guen), ultimately from Proto-Indo-European *wenh₁- ('desire'; cf. Germ. *weniz 'friend').
-The Gaulish name is cognate with many other ethnic names found in ancient Europe, such as the Venedoti (> Gwynedd), the Adriatic Veneti, the Vistula Veneti (> Wendes), and simply the plural genitive of Finnic Vene which is Venede ('(people, etc.) of the boats') and the Greek interpretation, Eneti.
+The ethnonym Venetī is a Latinized form of Gaulish *Uenetoi, meaning 'the kinsmen' or 'the friendly ones', and possibly also 'the merchants'.
+The name derives from the stem *uenet- ('kin, friendly'), itself from Celtic *weni- ('family, clan, kindred'; cf. OIr. fine; OBret. guen).
+This ultimately goes back to Proto-Indo-European *wenh₁- ('desire'; cf. Germ. *weniz 'friend').

+The Gaulish form is cognate with several Indo-European ethnonyms found across ancient Europe, including the Venedoti (> Gwynedd), the Adriatic Veneti, the Vistula Veneti (> Wendes), and the Eneti.

-city of Vannes, attested c.
+The city of Vannes, attested c.
 400 AD as civitas Venetum ('civitas of the Veneti'; Venes in 1273) is named after the Gallic tribe.